-- With the source water off, check that the fitting is properly tightened.
+With the source water off, check that the fitting is properly tightened.
 Tighten until you feel the gasket engage.
+All fittings are leak free hand tightened.
+Do not overtighten.

-DO NOT OVER TIGHTEN - 2.
-Unscrew the leaky connection.
-Check gasket in the female fitting for damage or deformation.
+- 2. Unscrew the leaky connection.
+Check the gasket in the female fitting for damage or deformation.
 Replace gasket if necessary.

-3. Check brass fittings for damage or deformation.
+Replace gasket before tightening fitting.
+Wrench can cause damage if over tightened. - 3.
+Check brass fittings for damage or deformation.
 If necessary replace brass fittings.
 Replacement parts can be ordered from ABC or bought from a local store.
-The plastic hole size is 1⁄2" national pipe thread (NPT) and the Brass fitting connection are a standard 3⁄4" Garden hose thread (GHT).
+The plastic hole size is 1⁄2" national pipe thread (NPT) and the Brass fitting connection is a standard 3⁄4" Garden hose thread (GHT).
 Fittings should be attached with an adhesive to prevent leaks.
 We recommend Liquid Nails Perfect Glue from Home Depot.